stvliu/archi/README.md

-# Archi - ArchiMate Modelling Editor
+# 汉化Archi - ArchiMate Modelling Editor

 Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.